What Is Agile Marketing?

 The velocity gap isn't a bug; it's a feature of an incomplete, fragmented operating system.

-True Agile is built on a 2-week marketing sprint methodology:
+True agile is built on a 2-week marketing sprint methodology:

 But beware the middle ground.
-Most teams get stuck in "Partial Agile."
+The "Partial Agile" structure stalls most teams.
 This table summarizes the structural shift.
-This is the "meat" of the change, moving from chaos to clarity.
+True Agile signifies the "meat" of the change, moving from chaos to clarity.

 Marketing OS Diagnostic table comparing Waterfall, Partial Agile (The Trap), and True Agile (CI/CD Model).
 The visual shows the structural shift from quarterly planning and approval bottlenecks to continuous delivery focused on revenue impact.